 Today Geneva Business School hosts a diverse student community and faculty with over 80 nationalities across our campuses, and a proud alumni network growing with each graduation.

 Our History Timeline

-At Geneva Business School, we are celebrating 25 years of cutting-edge, Swiss-quality education.
+At Geneva Business School, we are celebrating over 25 years of cutting-edge, Swiss-quality education.
 Since our creation in 1995, we have developed from a single campus to state-of-the-art campuses in Geneva, Barcelona, and Madrid, with plans to expand even further.